Sunday, July 23, 2023

 This time I continue to clone or knock off subcircuits from the legendary ARP 2600 synthesizer.
 From my patient sponsor PCBWAY I recently received an ARP 2600 inspired synthesizer preamp PCB I laid out.
 Let's see if my design works or is butt.

-But first, here's an incredible (?) piece of luck....I was walking around my neighborhood the other day and in a sidewalk box bursting with "Covid Pandemic--Free Stuff!" discards found an almost new-in-box Radioshack/Realistic dynamic microphone circa 1970 or so:
+But first, here's an incredible (?) piece of luck....I was walking around my neighborhood the other day and in a sidewalk box bursting with "Covid Pandemic--Free Stuff!" found an almost new-in-box Radioshack/Realistic dynamic microphone circa 1970 or so:

 USD $9.95!
 Hi-Fi Response!
-10K impedence!
+10K impedance!

 ARP's design is a single op amp stage with a 3 way switch to select x10, x100 or x1000 boost by choosing different resistors in its negative feedback loop.